Shniks/open_mic_2022/README.md

 > require './lib/joke'
 # => true

-> joke = Joke.new({id: 1, question: "Why did the strawberry cross the road?", answer: "Because his mother was in a jam."})
+> joke = Joke.new({id: 1, setup: "Why did the strawberry cross the road?", punchline: "Because his mother was in a jam."})
 # => #<Joke:0x007fc87b02c2e0 ...>

 > joke.id
 # => 1

-> joke.question
+> joke.setup
 # => "Why did the strawberry cross the road?"

-> joke.answer
+> joke.punchline
 # => "Because his mother was in a jam."
 ```